tpbnick/docs/docs/py-dictionaries.md

 for name, language in favorite_languages.items():
 	print(f"{name.title()}'s favorite language is {language.title()}!")
 ```
 The code on line 8 tells Python to loop through each key-value pair in the dictionary.
 As it works through each pair the key is assigned to the variable `name`, and the value is assigned to the variable `language`.
-These descriptive names make it much easier to see what the `print()` call on line 9 is doing.
+These descriptive names make it much easier to see what the `#!py print()` call on line 9 is doing.

 Now, in just a few lines of code, we can display all the information from the poll:
 ```